top of page

 SUNDAY

-8 AM – Morning Prayer and Low Mass
+8 AM – Morning Prayer Low Mass

 10 AM – Solemn Mass with Choir & Organ